gwdistsys18/dist-sys-practice/README.md

 [Lab: Doing more with Docker images](https://training.play-with-docker.com/ops-s1-images/)

+* *Layers* - A Docker image is built up from a series of layers.
+Each layer represents an instruction in the image’s Dockerfile.
+Each layer except the last one is read-only.

+* *Dockerfile* - A text file that contains all the commands, in order, needed to build a given image.
+The Dockerfile reference page lists the various commands and format details for Dockerfiles.

+* *Volumes* - A special Docker container layer that allows data to persist and be shared separately from the container itself.
+Think of volumes as a way to abstract and manage your persistent data separately from the application itself.

 We will start with the simplest form of image creation, in which we simply commit one of our container instances as an image.
 Then we will explore a much more powerful and useful method for creating images: the Dockerfile.

 We will then see how to get the details of an image through the inspection and explore the filesystem to have a better understanding of what happens under the hood.